 Information We Collect

-To fulfil your order, you must provide us with certain information such as your name, email address, postal address, payment information, and the details of the product that you’re ordering.
+To fulfill your order, you must provide us with certain information such as your name, email address, postal address, payment information, and the details of the product that you’re ordering.
 You may also choose to provide us with additional personal information (for a custom order, for example), if you contact us directly.

 We rely on a number of legal bases to collect, use, and share your information, including: